 The clients I have worked with over the years typically had established brand language.
 Barring minor tweaks, I had not had the chance to develop a style guide from scratch.
-I finally had the opportunity at my job at ObjectRocket, but since that style guide is still being implemented and can't be shared at the moment, I created another for myself, following roughly the same storyline as below.
+I finally had the opportunity at my job at ObjectRocket, but that style guide was not implemented because the company was acquired and product priorities changed.
+I created another to demonstrate the process I followed on the live project.

 Defining the Requirements

 The proposed solution needed to fulfil the following criteria:

 - 1. The guide was being built for an existing web application with some functionality on mobile

 - 2. Existing usability issues or interaction limitations in the UI components needed to be fixed

 - 3. Existing UI pattern inconsistencies needed to be resolved